Ducex/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -egrep -A 3 "root" /etc/passwd Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd

--egrep -V "bin" /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern “bin”
+-egrep -v "bin" /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern “bin”

 -egrep ^[[:alpha:]] /etc/ssh/sshd_config Display all lines of the file /etc/ssh/sshd_config starting with a letter